teodorniculescu/eu4food-cv-product-inference/README.md

 # Product Inference for EU4Food Project
 ## Author: Teodor-Vicentiu Niculescu
-### Clone repository:
+### 1. Clone repository:

 ```
 git clone https://github.com/teodorniculescu/eu4food-cv-product-inference.git
 ```

-### Go to the newly created folder and run the setup.sh script
+### 2. Go to the newly created folder and run the setup.sh script

+This will automatically install the required linux and python packages and configure the crontab file in order to automatically run the train function.

 ```
 cd eu4food-cv-product-inference
-chmod 777 setup.sh
 ./setup.sh
 ```

 Note: Accept prompts regarding package installation if necessary.